Published by Christina Riley. Last Updated on April 11, 2025.

 The beaches of Ocracoke Island are truly special, whether you’re at Lifeguarded Beach, the sound-front beach at Springer’s Point, or anywhere else.
 Spending the afternoon at the beach is one of the best free things to do on Ocracoke Island

-The Ocracoke Lifeguarded Beach is operated by the National Park Service and is part of the Cape Hatteras National Seashore.
-As the name suggests, lifeguards are on duty during the day between Memorial Day and Labor Day.
+The National Park Service operates the Ocracoke Lifeguarded Beach and is part of the Cape Hatteras National Seashore.
+As the name suggests, lifeguards are on duty between Memorial Day and Labor Day.

 There are plenty of amenities including restrooms, outdoor showers, and even a wheelchair-accessible beach ramp.